CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

    az sql mi list --resource-group $resourceGroup
    ```

-   > **Note**
-   >
-   > If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions.
+   >**Note**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions.
 Copy the Subscription Id of the account you are using for this lab and then run `az account set --subscription <your-subscription-id>` to set the appropriate account for the Azure CLI commands.

 1. Within the above command's output, locate and copy the value of the `fullyQualifiedDomainName` property.
 Paste the value into a text editor, such as Notepad.exe, for reference below.